nwakaku/researchDao/Readme.md

 ### 3. **Collaborative Peer Review**

-SciWeave encourages collaboration through a peer review system.
+ResearchDao encourages collaboration through a peer review system.
 Contributors can review research papers and provide feedback.
 When a paper receives a sufficient number of positive reviews, it becomes unlocked and available for public access.

 #### Example Code: